eliasgb2409/Projects-/README.md

 - Assignment 1: A Python program that solves a travelling salseman problem (TSP) using different methods such as evolutionary algorithms.
 - Assignment 2: A Python program that implements supervised learning for classification.
 - Assignment 3: A Python program that applies unsupervised learning.

-Each project has its own directory within the repository, which contains the project files and a README file with instructions for running the program.

 ## IN3110 Projects
 The IN3110 projects included in this repository are: